MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganization.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan\[]>: The collection of service plans associated with the tenant.
+`ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan[]>`: The collection of service plans associated with the tenant.
 Not nullable.
-  - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
+  - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned; for example: 2013-01-02T19:32:30Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
-See a detailed description of each value.
   - `[Service <String>]`: The name of the service; for example, exchange.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
 For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.

-BODYPARAMETER `<IMicrosoftGraphOrganization>`: organization
+`BODYPARAMETER <IMicrosoftGraphOrganization>`: organization
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The collection of service plans associated with the tenant.
 Not nullable.
-    - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
+    - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned; for example: 2013-01-02T19:32:30Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
-See a detailed description of each value.
     - `[Service <String>]`: The name of the service; for example, exchange.
     - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
 For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.
-  - `[Branding <IMicrosoftGraphOrganizationalBranding1>]`: organizationalBranding
+  - `[Branding <IMicrosoftGraphOrganizationalBranding>]`: organizationalBranding
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BackgroundColor <String>]`: Color that appears in place of the background image in low-bandwidth connections.
 We recommend that you use the primary color of your banner logo or your organization color.
 Specify this in hexadecimal format, for example, white is #FFFFFF.
     - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign-in page.
 The allowed types are PNG or JPEG not smaller than 300 KB and not larger than 1920 × 1080 pixels.
 A smaller image will reduce bandwidth requirements and make the page load faster.